Our Business Model

 These approaches create tangible positive results for our clients.
 For example, as part of concentrating our efforts on maximizing the best possible results for our clients’ goals, we only handle one side of any transaction for compensation.
 We do not participate in what is called “dual agency,” which is when one firm represents both a buyer and a seller in a transaction for additional compensation.
 If your home goes under contract with a buyer who is not using an agent, our compensation continues to only be the listing fee compensation.
 You are able to save the money that would go to a buyer’s agent.

 We also know our limitations.
-We do not work in commercial real estate or in rental property management.
+We do not work in rental property management.
 We do not list vacant lots that are larger than twenty acres.
 Not gonna do it; wouldn’t be prudent.